makoto-fujiwara/check-update/README.md

 >  check-update -x d -c category -P packagename

-it the way to debug particular package.
+is the way to debug particular package.